How to borrow and order

 - Respect the licence terms for the library’s electronic resources.
 Printing and downloading of articles from journals and other sources may only be done for personal and non-commercial use, for study or research purposes.

 - Observe the return date of the material in order to return it on time.
+The library charges fees for overdue and lost books.

 - Treat the library material carefully and protect it from damage.